cardano-foundation/CIPs/CIP-0035/README.md

 So it is very desirable to keep the number of ledger languages down.
 The simplest way to do this is to batch changes, and only release a new ledger language occasionally.

-### Why include a CIP registry?

-This is just to make it easy for those considering proposing a CIP following this process to see which CIPs have already been submitted.
-An alternative would be a standard title for CIPs, or perhaps some kind of CIP metadata to indicate that it follows the process in this CIP.